clydebarrow/esphome-docs-hugo/content/components/packet_transport/uart.md

 {{< anchor "uart-packet-transport" >}}

-The [Packet Transport Component](components/packet_transport/_index#packet-transport) platform allows ESPHome nodes to directly communicate with each over a communication channel.
+The [packet-transport](#packet-transport) platform allows ESPHome nodes to directly communicate with each over a communication channel.
 The UART implementation of the platform uses a serial port as a communication medium.
-See the [Packet Transport Component](components/packet_transport/_index#packet-transport) and [UART Bus](components/uart#uart) for more information.
+See the [packet-transport](#packet-transport) and [uart](#uart) for more information.

 ## Example Configuration